 As far as the power dissipation of the linear vreg...
 I have a lm7805 on there, with a 12V regulator.
-In Troubleshooting Analog Circuits, Bob Pease mentions the 5 second rule for heat - if you can hold your finger (or thumb) on it for five seconds without being burned, it's about 85 deg C, and OK.
+In Troubleshooting Analog Circuits, Bob Pease mentions the 5 second rule for heat - if you can hold your finger (or thumb) on it for five seconds without being burned, it's about $85 \deg C$, and OK.
 If it's hotter, then you have issues.
-Well, I am right on the line, possibly a little under 5 seconds.
+Well, I am right on the line.
 I could improve with a 7-9V AC Adapter, or a DC - DC switching regulator, but for now - this will do.
 I should mention, I'm touching the PCB opposite the LM7805 due to the construction.
-I should add more vias on the bottom of the vreg, also, to get more copper heatsinking.
+I should add more vias on the bottom of the vreg, also.